matt-harvey/vat/README.rst

 Note the task ID is ephemeral in the sense that if the task file is edited, the ID of any task is liable to change, including tasks that were not themselves edited.
-This purpose of the ID is simply to enable to user, immediately having viewed the summary output by ``vat``, to specify a particular task for viewing or editing, as will now be described.
+The purpose of the ID is simply to enable to user, immediately having viewed the summary output by ``vat``, to specify a particular task for viewing or editing, as will now be described.